riongull/dash-incubator-rules/rules.md

 We refer to the transparent implementation of the terms defined in this document in return for the funding provided from Dash Network as the Network Contract.

-The Incubator is required to abide by the Network Contract at all times, however, it is not required to abide by any contracts between 3rd parties to which the Incubator was not subject to the agreement or consideration of.
+The Incubator is required to abide by the Network Contract at all times.

-The authoritive source for the Rules are contained in a single document hosted on [Github](https://github.com/DashIncubator/dash-incubator-rules/blob/master/rules.md), with updates to the Rules (enacted as merged commits to the master branch) taking effect immediately.
+The authoritative source for the Rules are contained in a single document hosted on [Github](https://github.com/DashIncubator/dash-incubator-rules/blob/master/rules.md), with updates to the Rules (enacted as merged commits to the master branch) taking effect immediately.

 ## 1.7 Legal

 The Incubator is an open-source application and not a legal entity and as such doesn’t own any assets, including any rights to any output, nor does the Incubator apply any restrictions on contributor's usage of their own Task output, apart from the requirement that all output must be open-sourced under MIT license.

-The only funding the Incubator App receives is in the form of Dash tokens issued directly from the Dash blockchain, which it redistributes to users provide verifiable open-source output for predefined tasks approved by Admins who agree to operate in accordance with the Rules defined in this document.
+The only funding the Incubator App receives is in the form of Dash tokens issued directly from the Dash blockchain, which it redistributes to users who provide verifiable open-source output for predefined tasks approved by Admins, who agree to operate in accordance with the Rules defined in this document.

 The Incubator does not handle, hold or pay fiat currency and all rewards are issued in Dash tokens as incentives for creating some open-source output, at the sole discretion of Incubator Admins, and without any agreement or action to purchase or procure any assets, intellectual property or labor.

 # 2 Bounties

-A Bounty in the Incubator means a collection of work that can be completed by contributors for a reward, such as development or promotion for Dash or of the Incubator itself.
+A Bounty in the Incubator means a collection of work that can be completed by contributors for a reward, such as development or promotion of Dash or of the Incubator itself.

 Bounties are first proposed as Concepts by the community, and there are four [types](#22-bounty-types) of Bounty that can be funded, each containing a series of [Tasks](#22-bounty-types) that are managed by the Bounty's [Admin](#4-admins), who earn a % commission of all rewards that the Bounty generates.